 A few other draws to the city of Denver include visiting the picturesque Larimer Street, the 16th street mall and of course the Denver capital building where you can say you are officially standing 1 mile above sea level when you stand on the 15th step.

-Stroll the capital mall and enjoy a photo-op on the famed 15th step of the capital building where you are officially a mile above sea level.
+Stroll the capital mall.
+Enjoy a photo-op on the famed 15th step of the capital building.
+It is here that you can claim are officially a mile above sea level.